-Cash used in investing activities was \$255 million for the twelve months ended September 30, 2007 compared to \$146 million for the twelve months ended September 30, 2006.
-The \$255 million of cash used in investing activities in the twelve months ended September 30, 2007 consisted primarily of payments to acquire an additional equity interest in Frontline Management of \$110 million, \$51 million paid to acquire Roadrunner, net of cash acquired, and \$14 million loaned to the seller of Roadrunner in connection with the acquisition.
+Cash used in investing activities was \$273 million for the twelve months ended September 30, 2007 compared to \$128 million for the twelve months ended September 30, 2006.
+The \$273 million of cash used in investing activities in the twelve months ended September 30, 2007 consisted primarily of payments to acquire an additional equity interest in Frontline Management of \$110 million, \$51 million paid to acquire Roadrunner, net of cash acquired, and \$14 million loaned to the seller of Roadrunner in connection with the acquisition.
 We also paid a total of approximately \$64 million to invest in or acquire several smaller companies, including an entertainment services company, a video production company in the U.K. and a digital distribution company in Germany, and we paid \$29 million for capital expenditures.
-This was offset by the receipt of approximately \$7 million related to the sale of certain buildings and \$18 million related to the liquidation of short-term investments, including auctionrate securities.
-The \$146 million of cash used in investing activities in the twelve months ending September 30, 2006 primarily reflects \$63 million, net of cash acquired, paid for the completion of the acquisition of Ryko, \$19 million of cash invested in auction-rate securities and other short-term investments, \$30 million of capital expenditures as well as several small acquisitions in Australia, Singapore and South Africa.
+This was offset by the receipt of approximately \$7 million related to the sale of certain buildings and \$18 million related to the liquidation of short-term investments, including auction-rate securities.
+Cash used in investing activities was \$135 million for the twelve months ended September 30, 2006 compared to \$54 million for the twelve months ended September 30, 2006 compared to \$54 million for the twelve months ended September 30, 2006 primarily reflects \$63 million, net of cash acquired, paid for the completion of our acquisition of Ryko, \$30 million of capital expenditures, acquisitions of additional music publishing copyrights as well as several small acquisitions in Australia, Singapore and South Africa along with payments to acquire the remaining interests in ADA and Maverick.